o-bots7160/QRScout/README.md

 /src/store/store.ts

-	Change line 3 to the new year
+	Change line 3 to the new year.

 Add a new folder in /config for your new season

-	Copy a previous config.json file into the new folder and start editing
+	Copy a previous config.json file into the new folder and start editing.